Last Updated on September 20, 2019

 My dining companion is pescatarian so we picked the dishes from the first half of the menu – with a concession to my carnivorous habits at the end of the meal, which proved very worthwhile.
 I suspect if I was there after work I’d probably have opted for a meaty mouthful of what sounds like comfort food – the ‘chicken fried chicken with peanut soy and cucumber pickles. for example.

 Instead, we enjoyed the chilli crab and avocado wonton bombs to start – deep-fried wontons filled with a spicy mixture of white and brown crab meat and soft avocado.
 Very delicious – I wanted more!
 Matched with a serving of Konishi silver sake it was a good start to the meal.

 We both loved the quirky Loch Duart salmon sashimi pizza with truffle ponzu, jalapeño and wasabi tobiko.
-An unusual and delicious dish with ultra fresh salmon and just the lightest hint of truffle.
+An unusual and delicious dish with ultra-fresh salmon and just the slightest hint of truffle.
 At this point we were offered another cocktail – ‘Monkey goes to heaven’ with ginger syrup, apple and Monkey Shoulder blended scotch.
 It’s definitely not something I would have thought to order, but it did work beautifully with the next few dishes.

 Perhaps my favourite of the evening was a luscious, sweet and velvety plate of miso grilled aubergine with caramelised walnuts, Nasi Dengaku.

 Finally, I indulged in a plate of seared beef salad with pomegranate, onion-peanut ponzu and garlic crisps.
 The beef was charred but beautifully pink and tender and the mixture of flavours and textures worked brilliantly.